learn-co-curriculum/dsc-apis-lab/README.md

 ## Pagination

-Now that you have an initial response, you can examine the contents of the json container.
+Now that you have an initial response, you can examine the contents of the JSON container.
 For example, you might start with ```response.json().keys()```.
 Here, you'll see a key for `'total'`, which tells you the full number of matching results given your query parameters.
 Write a loop (or ideally a function) which then makes successive API calls using the offset parameter to retrieve all of the results (or 5000 for a particularly large result set) for the original query.
 As you do this, be mindful of how you store the data.
 Your final goal will be to reformat the data concerning the businesses themselves into a pandas DataFrame from the json objects.

 **Note: be mindful of the API rate limits.
-You can only make 5000 requests per day, and are also can make requests too fast.
+You can only make 5000 requests per day and are also can make requests too fast.
 Start prototyping small before running a loop that could be faulty.
 You can also use time.sleep(n) to add delays.
 For more details see https://www.yelp.com/developers/documentation/v3/rate_limiting.**

 ```python